stho32/Treehouse-03-Build-an-Interactive-Form/Documentation/notes.md

 First I need data for all the checkboxes that I can use.
 Since I use jQuery I'll append data- attributes to alle checkboxes and get it from there.

+# Questions for later
+  - should the placeholder "Select Theme" disappear once a Theme is selected?
+  - maybe it would be more awesome if the activities would get sorted/grouped by their timeslot.
+For users, so they can see more clearly what exactly happens.
+  -